jpsheehan/ocaml-edit/README.md

 ### Performance
 - [x] Cache the document texture if unchanged
+- [x] Cache each line individually
-- [ ] Cache each line individually
+- [ ] Cache the selection of each line individually

 ### Tech Debt
 - [x] Refactor document lines as own module (refactored as `Doctext`)